MhzZZZZZ322322/MPL.mdd/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes
+- June 17, 2025: **TRANSLATED** - Added Russian translations for all 3 tournament buttons and unified styling with consistent border-primary/50 background
 - June 17, 2025: **SECURED** - Fixed and tested duplicate match validation - teams cannot play twice against each other in any order within same group
 - June 17, 2025: **FIXED** - Green qualification background now appears only for teams with points from played matches, not for 0-0 teams
 - June 17, 2025: **UNIFIED** - Copied exact button styling from TournamentGroups for perfect visual consistency across both sync buttons